ctftime/moderator_playbooks/README.md

 # What is a CTF and What is an Event

-*CTF* is a serie of events, CTFs are managed by some *Team* (s).
+A *CTF* is a series of events, CTFs are managed by some *Team* (s).
 CTF is an aggregation key for events.
-CTFs does not have specific dataframes.
+CTFs do not have specific dataframes.

-*Event* is a specific event within the CTF.
-Event always has specific datetime frames.
+An *Event* is a specific event within the CTF.
+Events always have specific datetime frames.
-Same Team can manage multiple CTFs or Events.
+The Same Team can manage multiple CTFs or Events.
 Events have organizers.

 # Event format